TyloRoberts/fosvis/README.md

 	* Change that value to the desired label and re-run make_diagram()

 6. Changing color of karyotype bars from grey
-	* If you are not diplaying protein domains, the karyotype bars will be gray by default.
-These bars can can be set to any color to repersent things such as fosmid enviornment, library etc.
+	* If you are not displaying protein domains, the karyotype bars will be gray by default.
+These bars can can be set to any color to represent things such as fosmid environment, library etc.
 	* Open the ```karyotype.txt``` file
 		* It has an entry for each fosmid e.g. ```chr - fosmids_7233 1 1 43702 rgb(120,120,120,0.4)```
 	* Simply replace the rgb(...) part with an appropriate rgb color in the form rgb(r,g,b,l) where l is luminosity (basically transperancy)

 7. Changing color of custom histogram, gc histogram or ORF bars
 	* Open the ```circos.conf``` file
 	* Scroll to botoom 'Defining custom colors' section